ynixon/WAlert/README.md

 WAlert is a real-time alert monitoring bot that checks for Red Alert notifications from the Oref website and sends them to designated WhatsApp numbers using the Green API.
 This tool is ideal for users who need immediate notifications for specific regions in Israel, with options to include or exclude test alerts.

 ## Overview
 WAlert is a Python-based bot that monitors alert notifications from the [Oref](https://www.oref.org.il/heb) website and forwards them via WhatsApp using the [Green API](https://green-api.com/).
-The bot categorizes and formats alerts, sending them to designated WhatsApp numbers in real-time.
+The bot categorizes and formats alerts, sending them to designated WhatsApp numbers in real time.
 You can configure it to monitor specific regions and choose whether or not to receive test alerts.

 ## Prerequisites
 * Python 3.10+ (for manual installation)